Authorised & Trusted Partner

 Singapore GP Tickets - Rules & Regulations

-• Animals are Prohibited: Animals and pets are not allowed into the circuit.
+• Animals are prohibited: Animals and pets are not allowed into the circuit.

-• Other Prohibited Items: Alcohol, food and drinks (except a 600 ml clear plastic bottle of water or soft drink), fireworks & laser lights, helium balloons, glass, musical instruments & sound devices, umbrella, picnic baskets, chairs, stools, and other portable seats, any large articles which cannot be placed under a seat, drones, bicycles, scooters, skateboards, roller-blades, flags (except for national and team flags), unauthorized advertising material or flyers, whistles, coolers, hampers, toxic and flammable substances, hazardous items, and weapons of any kind are strictly prohibited inside the Circuit Park.
+• Other prohibited items: Alcohol, food and drinks (except a 600 ml clear plastic bottle of water or soft drink), fireworks & laser lights, helium balloons, glass, musical instruments & sound devices, umbrella, picnic baskets, chairs, stools, and other portable seats, any large articles which cannot be placed under a seat, drones, bicycles, scooters, skateboards, roller-blades, flags (except for national and team flags), unauthorized advertising material or flyers, whistles, coolers, hampers, toxic and flammable substances, hazardous items, and weapons of any kind are strictly prohibited inside the Circuit Park.

-• Photo & Video Recording: Professional video recording devices, tripods, audio recorders, and other related equipment are prohibited inside the Marina Bay Street Circuit.
+• Photo & video recording: Professional video recording devices, tripods, audio recorders, and other related equipment are prohibited inside the Marina Bay Street Circuit.
 However, personal photography and filming are allowed on smartphones.

-• Child Entry: Children below the age of 12 must always be accompanied by a parent/guardian, while those below the age of 7 are only allowed entry after a parent/guardian has signed an undertaking.
+• Child entry: Children below the age of 12 must always be accompanied by a parent/guardian, while those below the age of 7 are only allowed entry after a parent/guardian has signed an undertaking.

-Singapore GP 2023 - Singapore Essentials
+Singapore GP 2024 tickets - Singapore Essentials

-• Time Zone: UTC/GMT +8
+• Time zone: UTC/GMT +8

 • Currency: Singapore Dollar (SGD)